 The 11 suites all bear names such as ‘Edwardian’, ‘Queens’ and ‘Regency’, giving guests an idea of what lays within.
 We were in the ‘Victorian’ Suite, an enormous ground floor room overlooking the gardens, tucked away at a quiet end of the Governor’s Mansion.
 I loved the polished teak floorboards, the carved four poster bed complete with drapes, and the fresh flowers plucked from the garden before our arrival.
 It was so peaceful and quiet that we definitely had some of the best night’s sleeps we had all trip!

-The bathrooms were rather outdated, but we reminded ourselves that contemporary furnishings and a more modern style would perhaps be a little out of place here.
-Experiencing a slice of history is what a stay at the Governor’s Mansion is all about.
+The bathrooms were a little dated, but we reminded ourselves that contemporary furnishings and a more modern style would perhaps be out of place here.
+After all, experiencing a slice of history is what a stay at the Governor’s Mansion is all about.

 The tea estate